NVIDIA-Omniverse/kit-extension-sample-csv-reader/exts/omni.csv.reader/docs/README.md

 ### Workflow using the extension:

-[opt] : in the parameters UI window, select the location of your CSV, the type of shape, and if you want to be grouped by class/_cluster_...

 click on 'Generate' -> that will create elements here and there based on the info from the CSV file

+NB:
+1 [opt] : in the parameters UI window, select the location of your CSV, the type of shape, and if you want to be grouped by class/_cluster_...
-if required : you can export/save the USD stage with the 'file->Save As...' option.
+2 if required : you can export/save the USD stage with the 'file->Save As...' option.

-NB: that scene is reset everytime you press on Generate.
+3 the scene is reset everytime you press on Generate.